 It’s a well-known fact that exercise can be a great remedy for a bad mood as it helps you to let off steam and gives you a welcome boost of endorphins.
 Many studies have shown that high-intensity aerobic exercise especially has positive effects on mental health and well-being.2

-So, as tempting as it may be to come home and curl up in bed after a particularly trying day at work, you’ll probably feel a lot better if you get yourself to the gym and smash out a HIIT session.
+So, as tempting as it may be to come home and curl up in bed after a particularly trying day at work, you’ll probably feel a lot better if you get yourself up, even if it’s just for a walk.

 2. Have a digital detox